Azure/enterprise-azure-policy-as-code/README.md

   * User Access Administrator for assigning roles to the Assignments' Managed Identities (for remediation tasks) in the EPAC prod environment

 > **Note:**
-> When creating a Service Connection in Azure DevOps you can set up the service connections on Subscription or a Management Group scope level, when configuring the service connection for the EPAC Developer and Test subscriptions the service connections scope level is **Subscription**, however when creating a Service Connections for EPAC Prod Plan, EPAC Prod Deployment and EPAC Role Assignment the service connection scope level is **Management Group**.
+> When creating a Service Connection in Azure DevOps you can set up the service connections on a Subscription or a Management Group scope level, when configuring the service connection for the EPAC Developer and Test subscriptions the service connections scope level is **Subscription**, however when creating a Service Connections for EPAC Prod Plan, EPAC Prod Deployment and EPAC Role Assignment the service connection scope level is **Management Group**.

 Subscription scope level | Management Group scope level :-----------:|:----------------: